 Our Spotlight on Flex showcases professionals from member organizations who exemplify personal and professional success while working a flexible schedule.
 Their stories illustrate the long-term benefits that flexible schedules offer to both individuals and organizations.

-June 2021 Spotlight on Flex
+July 2021 Spotlight on Flex